Logo for Piano Play It

 A basic blues scheme

-The standard of the harmony of a simple major blues is built of the first, fourth and fifth scale degree of the major scale:
+The standard harmony of a simple major blues is built of the first, fourth and fifth scale degrees of the major scale:

 I suggest you study the form of the blues by heart.
-You're gonna use many time to improvise.
-It is so easy to learn and a great place to start your improvisation lessons with.
+You're going to use it many time to when we'll learn to improvise.
+It is so easy to learn it and a great place to start your improvisation lessons with.

 The notes in the blues work differently then in the major and minor scales.
-Instead of being solid or active they supply a certain impression or a mood, the blue mood.
+Instead of being solid or having a clear and strong function within the scale, they supply a certain impression or a mood, the blue mood.
 That's why the notes in the scale are called blue notes.

 We'll discuss the blues scale in details once we're through with this page (Or Click here if you can't wait).